 *This procedure is not a solution for dark circles, facial wrinkles or crow’s feet.
 Also, it doesn’t alter your facial structure or give you your ideal look.

 Types Of Blepharoplasty

-1. Cosmetic eyelid surgery– It is done solely to improve appearance and to make you look youthful.
+1. Cosmetic eyelid surgery– It is done solely to improve the appearance of eyes to make you look youthful and awake.

 2. Functional blepharoplasty– Eyelid surgery performed for medical purposes is known as functional blepharoplasty.

 *Asian eyelid surgery or double eyelid surgery is performed to enhance or create upper eyelid crease to westernize eyelid appearance of Asian people.
 It is done to eliminate the absent upper eyelid crease appearance in Asian people.